 If you want to scan codes in the whole visible area, no further configuration is required.
-If you want to further restrict the scanning area, e.g. to leave a region around the border of the preview, you can change the SDCDataCaptureView.scanAreaMargins property on the SDCDataCaptureView.
-Here an example of restricting the scanning area further by 50 device independent pixel from all sides.
+If there are some UI elements overlaying the camera preview you might want to further restrict the scan area to really only be the final visible part of the preview and avoid picking up codes that the user can’t see yet.
+For this you can change the SDCDataCaptureView.scanAreaMargins property on the SDCDataCaptureView.

 If you want to adjust margins based on the view dimensions or orientation, e.g. to use different margins based on the device orientation, you can observe view size and orientation changes on the data capture view by registering a SDCDataCaptureViewListener on the data capture view.